-Bill Hong is a seasoned metallurgical engineer with over 20 years experience in transportation and aerospace materials testing and failure analysis in a variety of materials including steel, aluminium, nickel and titanium alloys.
+Bill Hong is a highly experienced metallurgical engineer specializing in the testing of steel, aluminium, nickel and titanium alloys.

 In addition to transportation and aerospace materials testing, Bill has expertise in failure analysis associated with litigation & engineering consultation.
 Bill was educated and trained in China and US in both mechanical and metallurgical / materials science disciplines at graduate levels.